rhyolight/numenta.org/_includes/content/welcome.md

 </p>

-**NuPIC** learns patterns in both space and time, predicts future values, and detects anomalies found in realtime streams of data.
-Our unique technology, **Hierarchical Temporal Memory**, is based on the neurobiological principles of the human brain.
+**NuPIC** learns patterns in both space and time, predicts future values, and detects anomalies found in real-time streams of data.
+Our unique technology, **Hierarchical Temporal Memory (HTM)**, is based on the neurobiological principles of the human brain.